United States Air Force Special Reconnaissance: History

-Status in the 21st Century
+Status in the 21st century

 The Air Force refers to all its ground element as Battlefield Airmen (BA).
 This designation includes both the Special Operations career fields of AFSOC – Pararescue (PJ), Combat Control (CCT), Special Reconnaissance (SR), and Tactical Air Control Party (TACP) – but also other career fields that often train and support AFSOC elements.
-The latter include the Explosive Ordnance Disposal (EOD), Survival Evasion Resistance Escape (SERE), and Security Forces (SF) career fields.
+The latter include the Explosive Ordnance Disposal (EOD), Survival Evasion Resistance Escape (SERE), Security Forces (SF), and Special Missions Aviation (SMA) career fields.
 However, a major overhaul of the SOF career fields is underway.

-Initial Pipeline
+Initial pipeline

-SR selection and training has among the highest attrition rate in US SOF hovering around 93%.
+SR selection and training has among the highest attrition rate in US SOF, hovering around 93%.

 Following are the initial training courses that the candidates will have to make it through to become a Special Reconnaissance operator shown in a chronological order: